 - Increase company revenue due to lower hiring expenses, increased productivity, etc.

-- Increase employee engagement and satisfaction
+- Increase employee satisfaction and engagement

 - Improve organization and customer relationships creating brand loyalty

-15 Examples of Employee Retention Strategies For Job Satisfaction
+15 Examples of Employee Retention Strategies

 Exceptional Onboarding and Orientation Program